FailAcademy/learning/web-dev-foundation/_lessons/02-rwd/03-wireframes.md

 ## Exercise 1

 ###Do this activity!
-Experiment with colour palette / font combination tool and resources

 ## Exercise 2

-Experiment with [Balsamiq](http://www.balsamiq.com) or other wireframing tool as shown in the resource link below.
+Experiment with [Balsamiq](http://www.balsamiq.com) or other wireframing tool as shown in the resource links below.

 Or include an image: